 With all the options out there, distilling host and consortia education options are almost impossible.
 But guess what, we’re bonkers and we did it anyway.

 Host, franchise, and consortia education opportunities run the gamut: Some organizations run all their education in-house.
 Others might outsource the education to existing 3rd party programs based on your specific educational goals.
 Others do a combo.
 Some are more structured, and some cater to independent learning.

 Let's take a look at what you might expect.

 1. Education Modalities

-Most programs cater to diverse learning styles, including a mix of webinars, online classes, vendor trainings, conference calls, coaching or mentoring, conventions, FAMs (familiarization trips), in-house trainings, destination education and more.
+Most programs cater to diverse learning styles, including a mix of webinars, online classes, vendor training, conference calls, coaching or mentoring, conventions, FAMs (familiarization trips), in-house training, destination education, and more.